deepthisprint/mule-stub/README.md

 # mule-stub

-Stub app for Mule API
+A simple Node.js app that provides a stub for the sprint-poc mule service